Akshuni-selfstudy/SelfStudy/README.md

 # SelfStudy
-This is a repository for my self study purpose
+This is a repository for my self study purpose.
+Author - Akshuni Raghuwanshi